Let’s face it, we live in a world today where every business wants to manage your money, but who should you entrust it with?

-To understand how Yolt works I just need to quickly explain what open banking is a for those of you who don’t know.
+To understand how Yolt works I just need to quickly explain what open banking is.

-The definition of open banking is that ‘open banking is a secure way to give providers access to your financial information’.
+The definition of open banking is a secure way to give providers access to your financial information’.

 Yolt uses open banking to synchronise all your selected bank accounts (current, credit cards and savings).